Welcome to Seattle – The Land the Sun Forgot

 FUN FACT: Baseball caps weren’t always worn backwards.
 That fashion trend originated right here in Seattle, when fans watching a baseball game finally realized there was no need for a visor to block the sun from their eyes.

-If you’re here in June, check out the popular Sleepless in Seattle tradition of the Summer Solstice – a day each year when thousands of our residents come together to celebrate the longest period of daylight without sunshine of the entire year.
+If you’re here in June, check out the popular Sleepless in Seattle tradition of the Summer Solstice – a day when thousands gather to celebrate the longest period of daylight without sunshine each year.

 Did you say you’re coming in July?
 Well then, keep your ears open for the breathtaking sounds of our popular Fourth of July fireworks.
 You’ve never heard fireworks like these!
 But don’t forget: If you’re coming in summer, bring plenty of sunscreen (sun protection factor #1 should suffice).